Kimberly-Clark missed on both earnings and revenues in the fourth

-boosted by organic sales growth, cost savings and lower share count
+the year-ago figure, boosted by organic sales growth, cost savings,

-currency headwinds, higher tax rate and lower net income from
+input cost inflation, higher taxes and lower net income from equity

-equity companies.
-Organic sales grew 4% backed by higher sales
+companies.
+Meanwhile, organic sales grew 3% backed by higher sales

 volume and selling prices.
-We are encouraged by the company's
+Overall, we are encouraged by the

-regular innovations, growth initiatives and a strong international
+company's regular innovations, growth initiatives and a strong

-Nevertheless, after the company's spin-off of its health care
+international presence.
+Further, after the company's spin-off of

-segment, the company will be able to focus on its core consumer and
+its health care segment, it will be able to focus on its core

 Incorporated in Delaware in 1928, Kimberly-Clark Corporation